software-dev-academy/wd-js-exercise-1/README.md

  *Some tips:*
  - Check the lecture about DOM objects and make sure you understand it.
- - If needed read the tutorial in W3School about DOM.
+ - If needed, read the tutorial in W3School about DOM.
  - Read the HTML file carefully.

 ### 2) DOM-tree -> HTML